 The syntax of the Mode.Sngl function is:

 In the following spreadsheet, the Mode.Sngl function is used to calculate the statistical mode of the values in cells A1-A10.

-Further information and examples of the Excel Mode.Sngl function are provided on the Microsoft Office website.
+For further details and examples of the Excel Mode.Sngl function, see the Microsoft Office website.

 If you get an error from the Excel Mode.Sngl function this is likely to be one of the following: